MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 b) Monocytes and macrophages are the major reservoirs of the virus

-c) There are mainly 3 stages of the HIV infection with AIDS being the most severe stage
+c) HIV infection progresses mainly in 3 stages with AIDS being the most severe stage

-d) The possible symptoms are fever, chills, fatigue, and mouth ulcers in an early stage of the infection
+d) The possible flu like symptoms fever, chills, fatigue, and sore throat after an initial exposure

-e) Medicines are available for the complete cure of the chronic stage of the HIV infections
+e) Medicines are available for the complete cure of the late (severe) stage of the HIV infections

 6) Which of the following enzyme is required for the viral replication process and plays a critical role in the pathogenesis of HIV infection?